antoniablair/react-weather/README.md

 <img src="https://github.com/antoniablair/react-weather/blob/master/src/images/screenshot.png" width="500">

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Aphrodite for inline styles.

 ### Todos:
 - Guess user's location based on browser or last time they used the site
 - Save result in localStorage for a certain amount of time